aliciachenw/ORDataLogger/README.md

 Tool ID, Timestamp, Frame #, data columns, Tracking Quality

-Tool ID: is the unique ID of each tool in the NDI Polaris field of view.
+**Tool ID**: is the unique ID of each tool in the NDI Polaris field of view.
 (This GUI supports multiple tools)

-Timestamp: system time
+**Timestamp**: system time

-Frame #: the frame returned by the NDI Polaris API (**Note: use the frame number and first timestamp for synchronization.** The frame number is incremented by 1 at a constant rate of 60 Hz )
+**Frame #**: the frame returned by the NDI Polaris API (**Note: use the frame number and first timestamp for synchronization.** The frame number is incremented by 1 at a constant rate of 60 Hz )

-data columns: Either in quaternion format (Tx,Ty,Tz,q0,qx,qy,qz) or translation/rotation format (Tx,Ty,Tz,R00,R01,R02,R10,R11,R12,R20,R21,R22)
+**data columns**: Either in quaternion format (Tx,Ty,Tz,q0,qx,qy,qz) or translation/rotation format (Tx,Ty,Tz,R00,R01,R02,R10,R11,R12,R20,R21,R22)

-Tracking Quality: lists the tracking quality per tool
+**Tracking Quality**: lists the tracking quality per tool

 # Installation

-do:

-pip install -r requirements.txt
+$pip install -r requirements.txt